DavidPal/whitespace-format/README.md

 * `--check-only` -- Do not modify any file.
 Only report what changes need to be made.
 * `--follow-symlinks` -- Follow symbolic links when searching for files.
-* `--exclude` -- A regular expression that specifies which files should be excluded.
+* `--exclude <REGEX>` -- Regular expression that specifies which files should be excluded.
 * `--new-line-marker <MARKER>` -- Specifies what new line marker to use. `<MARKER>` must be one of the following:
   * `auto` -- Use new line marker that is the most common in each individual file.